ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 ```

 If the user changes the value, e.g. using `kdb set user:/limits/openfiles 23`, plugins will observe the new value `23`.
-However, the value-changing plugin will reset that value back to `1`.
+The value-changing plugin, however, will reset that value back to `1`.
 So in practice, the configuration has not been changed.
 Plugins relying on change tracking plugins (e.g. notification plugins) will however think that it has.